A generalization of Bring's curve in any characteristic: Introduction

 The symmetric group ${\rm{Sym}}_m$ has a natural action on the coordinates $(X_1:\ldots: X_m)$ of $\textrm{PG}(m-1,\mathbb{K})$.
 Therefore, the automorphism group $\aut(V)$ of $V$ has a subgroup $G$ isomorphic to ${\rm{Sym}}_m$.
-It seems plausible that $G=\aut(V)$, and this is proven to be true if $\aut(V)$ is tame, and so in particular in zero characteristic; see Theorem \ref{the171021}.
-The non-tame case, i.e. if $V$ has an automorphism of order $p$ fixing a point of $V$, remains to be worked out.
+We prove that $G=\aut(V)$ whenever $\aut(V)$ is tame, and in particular in zero characteristic; see Theorem \ref{the171021}.
+In Section \ref{nta} we show however that if $p=m-1$ then $\aut(V)$ is non-tame, i.e. $V$ has an automorphism of order $p$ fixing a point of $V$.
+In particular, the linear subgroup $L\aut(V)$ of $\aut(V)$ is isomorphic to $S_p$ and hence $\aut(V)$ properly contains $G$; see Theorem \ref{th26062024A} whose proof uses the deep Zalesski$\breve{i}$-Sere$\hat{z}$kind classification theorem from Group theory.
 In Section \ref{secqc} we investigate the quotient curves of $V$ with respect to subgroups of $G$.
 The most interesting cases for the choice of a subgroup are the stabilizers of one or more coordinates.
 Since two such subgroups are conjugate in $G$ if they fix the same number of coordinates, it is enough to consider the stabilizer $G_{d+1,\ldots,m}$ of the coordinates $X_{d+1},\ldots,X_{m}$ in $\aut(V)$ with $1\le d \le m-1$.
 A careful analysis of the actions of these stabilizers on the points of $V$, carried out in Section \ref{secqc}, together with the Hurwitz genus formula, allows to compute the genus of the quotient curve $V_d=V/G_{d+1,\ldots,m}$; see Proposition \ref{pro11giugno}.
 The quotient curve $V_d$ turns out to be rational for $d=m-2$, otherwise its genus $\mathfrak{g}$ is quite large; see (\ref{eq11giugno}).

 The projection of $V$ from the $m-d-1$ dimensional projective subspace $\Sigma$ of equations $X_1=0,\ldots,X_d=0$ is also a useful tool for the study of $V$ by virtue of the fact that $\Sigma\cap V=\emptyset$.
 Let $\bar{V}_d$ be the curve obtained by projecting $V$ from the vertex $\Sigma$ to a projective subspace $\Sigma'$ of dimension $d-1$ disjoint from $\Sigma$.
 Comparison of $\bar{V}_d$ with the quotient curve $V_d$ shows that they are actually isomorphic; see Proposition \ref{pro5mar}.
 Therefore, the function field extension $\mathbb{K}(V):\mathbb{K}(\bar{V}_d)$ is Galois, that is, the vertex $\Sigma$ can be viewed as a Galois subspace (also called higher dimensional Galois-point) for $V$.
 This shows that there are many higher dimensional Galois-subspaces for $V$, which is a somewhat rare phenomena.
 For results and open problems on Galois-points; see the recent papers \cite{AR,Fu,FH,H,KLT}.
 In Section \ref{sq} the case $d=m-3$ is investigated more closely.
 An explicit equation of $V_{m-3}$ is given in Theorem \ref{the24jun}, which shows that if $\mathbb{K}$ is either an algebraic closure of the rational field $\mathbb{Q}$, or of the prime field $\mathbb{F}_p$, then $V_{m-3}$ coincides with the plane curve of degree $m-2$ investigated by Rodr\'iguez Villegas, Voloch and Zagier \cite{voloch}, who pointed out that this curve has many points; in particular, for $m=p-1$, it is a non-singular plane curve attaining the St\"ohr-Voloch bound.